ougheoke/repo-link-test/README.md

  ## step2: lauren
  link the repo to your local pc

-## Step 3:Make changes?
+## Step 3: Make changes?
 Lets get that repository updated!:sweat_smile:
 - First, you will need to cd in the correct repository.
   - For our example you would put `cd OneDrive/desktop/Code/repo-link-test` in your gitbash terminal.
   - It should look like this: